Chuck Kirchner can be reached at chuck (at) chuckkirchner.com, or (206) 780-5671.

 Chuck Kirchner is a photographer and workshop leader based on Bainbridge Island, Washington.
 His subjects include rituals, dance, spirituality, and world cultures.
 The range of photographs represents the spirit of the places Chuck has had the privilege of visiting over the years and the people met along the way.
 The challenge for the photographer is to convey the emotional sense of being there - from serene and solemn to sensual and exuberant.
 Chuck’s photographs have the ability to capture the season, the sensations, the memories and, most importantly, the spirit of place and of life.
 The tools of the trade involve technical acumen, artistic vision, patience, good timing, and, of course, a bit (or lot) of serendipity.

 His photographs have been exhibited in numerous venues in the Puget Sound area, including the new Bainbridge Island Museum of Art and the juried Edmonds Art Festival, and have been published in Popular Photography and the Alaska/Horizon Airlines magazines.
-He leads photography workshops both locally and nationally (Ghost Ranch at Abiquiu, New Mexico in 2014 and again in October 2016), as well as one-on-one mentoring sessions, on a variety of topics including digital workflow, composition and creativity, creation of photo books, travel photography, and the spiritual dimension of photography.
-Chuck has also taught a popular introduction to photography class for elementary and middle school students.
+He leads photography workshops both locally and nationally (Ghost Ranch at Abiquiu, New Mexico in 2014 and again in October 2016), as well as one-on-one mentoring sessions, on a variety of topics including digital workflow, composition and creativity, travel photography, and the spiritual dimension of photography.

 Nearly all of the works are shot in natural light without added flash or special lighting.
 Motion and liveliness are captured with in-camera techniques rather than during post-processing.
 Earlier photographs were taken with Nikon film cameras; recent works with Nikon digital equipment.
 The photographs are then processed using Adobe Lightroom and, on occasion, Adobe Photoshop.
 Color and tonal adjustments are similar to those used in the traditional darkroom.
 All photographs are then printed by the artist using Epson archival inks and papers and matted using acid-free materials.
 Photographs are available in several sizes and are all signed by the artist.
 Eco-friendly frames, made from renewable resources, are available.